Betting & Handicapping

-Tampa Bay Downs is considered one of the most bettor-friendly Thoroughbred tracks in the country, for a number of reasons.
-First, the takeout rates (the percentage deducted from each wager to cover taxes and administrative costs) are among the lowest in North America: 15 percent on the Pick-5; 17 percent on win, place and show; 18 percent on the daily double, Pick-3, Pick-4 and Super High-5; 20.5 percent on exactas; and 25.9 percent on the trifecta and all other wagers.
+Tampa Bay Downs is one of the most bettor-friendly Thoroughbred tracks in the country, for a number of reasons.
+First, our takeout rates ("takeout" is the percentage deducted from each wager to cover taxes and administrative costs) are among the lowest in North America: 15 percent on the Pick-5; 17 percent on win, place and show; 18 percent on the daily double, Pick-3, Pick-4 and Super High-5; 20.5 percent on exactas; and 25.9 percent on the trifecta and all other wagers.

-Next, with an average field size of more than eight horses per race, payoffs generally are higher than they are at tracks with fewer runners.
-And with safe, consistent dirt and turf tracks that attract many of the nation's leading stables, bettors can expect to wager on high-quality horses that run true to form.
+With an average field size of about eight horses per race, payoffs at Tampa Bay Downs generally are higher than they are at tracks with fewer runners.
+And with safe, consistent dirt and turf surfaces that attract many of the nation's leading stables, bettors can expect to wager on high-quality horses that run true to form.

-Whether you prefer to back your selection with a straight win, place and show wager, or delve into the "exotic" world of exactas, trifectas, superfectas, the Super High-5, Pick-3s, Pick-4s and the 50-cent Pick-5, Tampa Bay Downs guarantees a full card of wagering opportunities.
+Whether you prefer to support your selection with a straight win, place and show wager, or delve into the "exotic" world of exactas, trifectas, superfectas and multi-race bets, Tampa Bay Downs guarantees a full range of options to explore.

-And, just for the record, the example cited above would require the No. 2 horse to win, either the 7 or 8 to finish second and either the 1, 4, 7 or 8 to finish third for the bettor to hear the "cha-ching" sound that requires no explanation!
+Oh yeah, for the record: The example cited at the beginning would require the No. 2 horse to win, either the 7 or 8 to finish second and either the 1, 4, 7 or 8 to finish third for the bettor to hear the sound that requires no explanation -- "cha-ching!"